Revamped Edition: 18 January 2020

 Rekt: Slang of “wrecked.”
 In Crpyto terminology – it’s someone buying at a high only for prices to dip severely causing huge losses

-Disclosure: I occasionally hold some small amount of Bitcoin and other cryptocurrencies.
+Disclosure: I hold a small amount of bitcoin

 Views and opinions expressed are those of the author and should not be taken as investment advice.
 Buying and trading cryptocurrencies should be considered a high-risk activity.
 As usual, readers are advised to “Do Your Own Due Diligence” (DYODD) before taking any action related to content within this article